 “You just did.”

 His square-jawed, Slavic features made him look like he was made of concrete and steel.
-Immovable.
-Not going away, even though Leigh had turned him down every time he’d asked for a date.
-Part of her wanted to hug him for not giving up.
-The other part wanted to sprint out the door, because she knew he carried a heavy secret.
+Part of her wanted to sprint out the door, because she knew he carried a heavy secret.
 She had one, too.
-The weight of that burden had driven her into a psychologist’s office two months ago, where she’d bumped into Gabe.
+The weight of that burden had driven her into a psychologist’s office, where she’d bumped into Gabe.
 Literally.
 She’d collided face-first into his hard, broad chest.
 He’d taken one look at her, turned as gray as dishwater, and left.

 She’d never mentioned the encounter and neither did he, but she wondered why she kept running into this man.
 Like now.
 “There must be a mistake.
 I’m here to pick up a book.
 My friend told me to come here.”